christianalfoni/formsy-react/README.md

 formsy-react
 ============

-A form input builder and validator for React JS (NOT YET RELEASED)
+A form input builder and validator for React JS

 - [Background](#background)
 - [What you can do](#whatyoucando)